weizman/enhance-object-property-names-getters/README.md

 Object.getAllPropertyNames(document); // ['location', 'constructor', ...] (length:299)
 ```

-You can also pass to both final boolean argument to either use or avoid caching of properties
+You can also pass to both a final boolean argument to either use or avoid caching of properties (default:true)

 ## Explanation